| | |

 evolved the way it did, and what that implies for any of the

+issues we research and teach at business schools.
 Curiously, many business history books that I have read are

 not published in English, quite contrary to the sort of things I